Quick summary

 - Closing limits or rule changes: Futures markets may be adjusted or closed without notice

-Example: Odds Movement
+Example: Odds movement

 If the Buffalo Bills’ futures odds move from +1000 to +750, this reflects a market re-evaluation of their probability.
 Books may respond to injuries, trades, or betting volume.